 [r.
 4]

-Division 1 — Calculating the cost of entry
+Division 1 — Calculating the total cost of entry

+[Heading amended in Gazette 4 Oct 2017 p.
+5145.]

 The unit cost of entering a Monday Lotto or a Wednesday Lotto draw, is made up of a subscription of 55 cents per game and an agent’s component.

 The agent’s component is calculated as 9% of the total subscription amount for a particular week’s entry, rounded* (where necessary) to the nearest 5 cent multiple.